 Everyone’s got that friend.
 That friend who, when you’re having a nice time in a nice restaurant, will slow the conversation to a grinding halt as they spend half an hour quizzing the waiter on the gluten content of this and the dairy content of that.
 See, they can’t have either, because they are, as they say, "intolerant".

-Whether this avoidance of gluten and dairy is down to health fads perpetuated by 'clean eating' bloggers or whether it can be attributed to something as well-meaning as the rising interest in self-care and wellness, it's clear that food intolerances are big news.
+Whether this avoidance of gluten and dairy is down to health fads perpetuated by 'clean eating' bloggers or whether it can be attributed to something as well-meaning as the rising interest in self-care and wellness, it's clear that food intolerances and allergies are big news.

 But what if you’ve been dealing with this difficult diet for your whole life?
 We speak to two people with long-term diet restrictions to find out how the rise in faddy eating has affected their lifestyles.

 Sam, 29, was diagnosed as lactose-intolerant as a baby.